the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 });
 ~~~~~~~~

-Once again you might need to accept the failing snapshot tests for your Table component, because you provided extended props for the Table component.

-Finally your advanced sort interaction is complete now.
+We may need to accept the failing snapshot tests again for the Table component, because we provided extended props for it.
+The advanced sort interaction is finally complete.

 ### Exercises: